SilverMonkeyGmbH/v5_docs/Manual/Packaging/index.rst

    :header: "Property","Description"
    :widths: 40,58

-   "Table name", "The name of the packaging table" "Name rule", "Define how packages will be displayed in connection views from other classes" "Automation", "Define triggers that will execute SQL Stored Procedures on specific events" "Workflow", "Define the preconfigured workflow for the packaging process" "Key field", "Define the identifier for the packaging table" "Link view", "Define the view that will be displayed when you open a entry of the packaging table from another class form"
+   "Table name", "The name of the packaging table."
+   "Name rule", "Defines how packages will be displayed in connection views from other classes."
+   "Automation", "Defines triggers that will execute SQL Stored Procedures on specific events."
+   "Workflow", "Defines the preconfigured workflow for the packaging process."
+   "Key field", "Defines the identifier for the packaging table."
+   "Link view", "Defines the view that will be displayed when you open an entry of the packaging table from another class form."

 .. _sites:

 ****************************************************************
 Sites
 ****************************************************************